Mrs Tembe: Storylines

 After reverend Viv Marchant (Martine Brown) is hospitalised with pleurisy, Mrs Tembe's ex-lover Gordon returns to take over the church.
 They find a way to forgive each other, and Mrs Tembe sees that God has seen the hole left in her life by Heston dying and has brought Gordon back into her life, which leads to her forgiving God and regaining her faith.
 After deciding to train to become a vicar, Mrs Tembe gets engaged to Gordon and leaves Letherbridge with him after realising she is finally happy.
 She informs Zara and Daniel that she will be leaving, so the three try to find a suitable replacement, despite Zara voicing that Mrs Tembe could not be replaced.
 Mrs Tembe meets Becky Clarke (Ali Bastian) at a Women in Business meeting and is left impressed.
 After conducting interviews, Mrs Tembe, Zara and Daniel offer Becky the job.
 Mrs Tembe receives a job offer with a charity working with children in Newcastle, where Gordon would be stationed at, and they ask her to start immediately.
 On her last day, Mrs Tembe gives advice to all of her colleagues and is thrown a goodbye party in the Mill staff room by all of her colleagues and friends.
 After making an emotional speech about her eight years at the Mill and missing Howard and Heston, Mrs Tembe prepares to leave.
 After a final conversation with Jimmi in the car park, Mrs Tembe drives off into the sunset with Gordon.

 Reception

 Laidlaw found Mrs Tembe to be heavily disliked by viewers of Doctors during the first few months of her appearances, which she struggled with.
 She was glad to be well-received as her tenure continued.
 Laidlaw was named Best Actress at the 2012 RTS Midlands Awards.
-In August 2017, Laidlaw was longlisted for Best Daytime Star at the Inside Soap Awards.
+For her role as Mrs Tembe, Laidlaw was longlisted for "Best Daytime Star" at the 2014 Inside Soap Awards.
+In 2017, Laidlaw was longlisted for the same award.
 She progressed to the viewer-voted shortlist.
 On 6 November 2017, Laidlaw won the Best Daytime Star accolade, which was the first Inside Soap award to be won by Doctors.